heapwolf/postmortem/README.md

 # SYNOPSIS
 The goal of a postmortem is to draw meaningful conclusions to help you learn from your past successes and failures.
+Using a repositry where each event is an issue allows you to have converations and assign responsibility and status.

 # REQUIREMENTS
 - Copy the template below into an issue.